In continuation on the theme of building agile, scalable and flexible networks, this article looks…

 By combining SDN and NFC, operators can create a more flexible and programmable network architecture that uses network resources efficiently.
 The open standards allow easy access to all information across multiple vendor platforms based on COTS equipment, with no need to get into each proprietary management console as before.
 This approach provides full visibility across the entire network stack, including options to reconfigure on demand.

 The upcoming 5G networks will consist of a massive number of devices, software applications and technologies.
-These technologies will occupy large frequency bands that must be utilised efficiently to accommodate the increasing number of users.
+These technologies will occupy large frequency bands that must be utilized efficiently to accommodate the increasing number of users.

-Delivering these services with efficiency and sustainability requires the deployment and implementation of SDN and NFV technologies that will simplify the way operators control and manage the network functions with reduced cost and efficient resource utilisation.
+Delivering these services with efficiency and sustainability requires the deployment and implementation of SDN and NFV technologies that will simplify the way operators control and manage the network functions with reduced cost and efficient resource utilization.
 SDN will give operators more control of the flow of data throughout the network, allowing for a more agile, controllable and secure network later.
 NFV will give the network operators tools to make more efficient use of their installed hardware base.

 However, EFFECT Photonics’ vision of the next-generation mobile networks goes beyond SDN and NFV.
 Ultimately, we want a self-managed, zero-touch automated network.
 Achieving this full automation requires two additional components alongside SDN and NFV: